 DAX FUNCTIONS: SUM, SUMX AND CALCULATE

-In this blog we’ll be looking at the DAX ‘bare necessities’.
+In this blog, we’ll be looking at some common Power BI DAX functions.
 We will be looking at the very simple yet very useful SUM, SUMX and CALCULATE.

 Let’s jump right in and see what useful functions DAX has in store for us and how to use these functions.